openbaton/python-vnfm-dummy/README.md

 See the [sdk documentation](https://pypi.python.org/pypi/python-vnfm-sdk) for more details.

+## how to run the dummy vnfm in python

-Then just clone this repository and run
+Then just clone this repository and within the virtualenv run

 ```bash
 python __main__.py